Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Quadrature error estimate for periodic functions with algebraic singularity

 \subsection{A new quadrature error estimate}

-Here we prove \cref{lem:quaderror2_2}, which is used in the quadrature error estimate of the ERI-contractions with the Madelung constant correction in \cref{proof:error_amplitude_contraction}.
+Here we prove \cref{lem:quaderror2_2}, which is used in the quadrature error estimate of the ERI contractions with the Madelung constant correction in \cref{proof:error_amplitude_contraction}.
 This lemma is a generalization of the existing result in \cref{lem:quaderror2} with an additional condition.

 {Restatement of \cref{lem:quaderror2_2}} \begin{restatedlem} Let $f(\vx) = f_1(\vx)f_2(\vx)$ where $f_1(\vx)$ and $f_2(\vx)$ are periodic with respect to $V = [-\frac12,\frac12]^d$ and \begin{itemize} \item $f_1(\vx)$ is smooth everywhere except at $\vx = \vz_1 = \bm{0}$ of order $\gamma \leqslant -1$, \item $f_2(\vx)$ is smooth everywhere except at $\vx = \vz_2 \neq \bm{0}$ of order $0$, \item $\partial^{\valpha}_\vx f_2(\bm{0}) = 0$ for any derivative order $|\valpha| \leqslant s$. \end{itemize} Assume $\gamma > -d$ for $f(\vx)$ to be integrable in $V$ and $\gamma+s+1 \leqslant 0$ so the leading algebraic singularity of $f(\vx)$ is at $\vx = \bm{0}$.
 Consider an $m^d$-sized uniform mesh $\mathcal{X}$ in $V$.
 Assume that $\mathcal{X}$ satisfies that $\vz_1, \vz_2$ are either on the mesh or $\Theta(m^{-1})$ away from any mesh points, and $m$ is sufficiently large that $|\vz_1 - \vz_2| = \Omega(m^{-1})$.
 At $\vx = \vz_1$ and $\vx = \vz_2$, $f(\vx)$ is set to $0$.
 The trapezoidal rule using $\mathcal{X}$ has quadrature error